 - (a) The host agency for each incident is responsible for payments.
-See Exhibit B for complete agency payment office information. - (b) The time under hire shall start at the time the resource begins traveling to the incident after being ordered by the Government, and end at the estimated time of arrival back to the point of hire after being released, except as provided in D.21.8.3. - D.21.8.1 -- Rates of Payments.
-Payment will be at rates specified in the agreement that is in effect at the time of the order. - (a) On-Shift includes time worked, time that resource is held or directed to be in a state of readiness, and compensable travel (resource traveling under its own power) that has a specific start and ending time. - (b) There will be no Double Shifts paid under this agreement.
-Agency personnel at the Section Chief level may, by resource order, authorize additional operators if needed during the assignment.
-Additional operators, when ordered will be paid a daily rate of \$500 per operator. - (d) Daily Rate Payment will be made on basis of calendar days (0001 2400).
-For fractional days at the beginning and ending of time under hire, payment will be based on 50 percent of the Daily Rate for periods less than 8 hours. - D.21.8.1.1 -- The vendor will be paid for travel to and from the incident from the equipment City and State they designated in their offer.
-Vendor must meet date and time needed.

-- D.21.8.1.2 -- Driver Hour Limitation.
+See Exhibit B for complete agency payment office information. - (b) The time under hire shall start at the time the resource begins traveling to the incident after being ordered by the Government, and end at the estimated time of arrival back to the point of hire after being released, except as provided in D.21.8.3. - D.21.8.1 -- Rate of Payment.
+Payment will be at the rates specified in the agreement that is in effect at the time of the order. - (a) On-Shift includes time worked, time that resource is held or directed to be in a state of readiness, and compensable travel (resource traveling under its own power) that has a specific start and ending time. - (b) Daily Rate Payment will be made on basis of calendar days (0001 2400).
+For fractional days at the beginning and ending of time under hire, payment will be based on 50 percent of the Daily Rate for periods less than 8 hours. - D.21.8.1.1 -- The vendor will be paid for travel to and from the incident from the Resource City and State they designated in their offer.
+Vendor must meet date and time needed. - D.21.8.1.2 -- Driver Hour Limitation.
 The following Driver Hour limitations, as referenced at D.6.6, shall apply to this agreement: - (a) No driver will drive more than 10 hours (behind the wheel/actual driving time) within any duty-day (operational period, see Exhibit A). - (b) Multiple drivers in a single vehicle may drive up to the duty-day limitation provided no driver exceeds the individual driving time (behind the wheel/actual driving time) limitation of 10 hours. - (c) A driver shall drive only if they have had at least 8 consecutive hours off duty before beginning a shift.
-An exception to the minimum off-duty hour requirement is allowed when essential to: - (1) accomplish immediate and critical suppression objectives, or - (2) address immediate and critical firefighter or public safety issues. - (d) As stated in the current agency work/rest policy, documentation of mitigation measures used to reduce fatigue is required for personnel who exceed 16 hour work shifts.
-This is required regardless of whether the driver was still compliant with the 10 hour individual (behind the wheel) driving time limitations. - D.21.8.1.3 -- Payment of Optional Items.
+An exception to the minimum off-duty hour requirement is allowed when essential to: - (1) accomplish immediate and critical suppression objectives, or - (2) address immediate and critical firefighter or public safety issues. - (d) As stated in the current agency work/rest policy, documentation of mitigation measures used to reduce fatigue is required for personnel who exceed 16-hour work shifts.
+This is required regardless of whether the driver was still compliant with the 10-hour individual (behind the wheel) driving time limitations.

+D.21.8.1.3 -- Payment of Optional Items.
 If the solicitation includes optional items, payment for optional items will only be made when ordered and documented on the resource order.
 The use will be recorded on the Emergency Equipment Shift Ticket.
 Time under hire will begin when the optional item is ready for use by incident personnel.
-The incident shall have the option to discontinue the use of the optional item at any time during the incident, time under hire ends at that time. - D.21.8.2 -- Method of Payment.
+The incident shall have the option to discontinue the use of the optional item at any time during the incident, time under hire ends at that time.

+D.21.8.2 -- Method of Payment.
 Lump-sum payment will normally be processed at the end of the emergency assignment.
 However, partial payment may be authorized as approved by the incident agency.
 Payment for each calendar day will be made for actual units ordered and performed under Daily rates.